mechanator/XMR-STAK-CUDA-8-2.7.x/README.md

  You must use CUDA 8 drivers which would be 385.69 for GTX 400/500 series with Teslas, or 385.08 for Tesla only cards in Windows 7 or 10.

-The 385.08 drivers for windows 10 are here: https://www.nvidia.com/Download/driverResults.aspx/121402/en-us
  The 385.69 can be found here : https://www.guru3d.com/files-get/geforce-385-69-whql-driver-download,1.html
  You don't need to install the 3D stereo driver and viewer, nor the Geforce Experience options.
  You don't need to install PhysX since you are mining and not gaming.
+Less drivers to load and run, faster mining.
- Besides you don't want Geforce Experience constantly reminding you to update your driver, when you CANT since that would break 2.7.1 with cuda 8 support.
+ Besides you don't want Geforce Experience constantly reminding you to update your driver, when you CANNOT since that would break 2.7.1 with cuda 8 support.
 Yes, it does break it.
  I don't plan on supporting 32 bit builds of Windows OS.
 Nor Windows 8.1, just no. Nope.
  It's a good idea to not reuse your config.cfg, cpu.txt, or pools.txt from the older versions of xmr-stak and start from fresh.
  I did leave some default versions of the same files as a reference tool for what I know that works.